paulkarpenko/us-code-ui/uscode/title-20-education/chapter-003-smithsonian-institution-national-museums-and-art-galleries.md

 (2) other Federal and non-Federal entities for additional returns of Indian human remains and Indian funerary objects.

-**(b) Authorization of appropriations** There is authorized to be appropriated $1,000,000 for fiscal year 1991 and such sums as may be necessary for succeeding fiscal years for grants under subsection (a) of this section.
+**(b) Authorization of appropriations** There is authorized to be appropriated $1,000,000 for fiscal year 1991 and such sums as may be necessary for succeeding fiscal years for grants under subsection (a).

 <a id="section-80q-13"></a>
 ## § 80q–13.
 Grants by Secretary of the Interior to assist Indian organizations with respect to renovation and repair of museum facilities and exhibit facilities
 **(a) Grants** The Secretary of the Interior may make grants to Indian organizations, including Indian tribes, museums, cultural centers, educational institutions, libraries, and archives, for renovation and repair of museum facilities and exhibit facilities to enable such organizations to exhibit objects and artifacts on loan from the collections of the Smithsonian Institution or from other sources.
 Such grants may be made only from the Tribal Museum Endowment Fund.

-**(b) Indian organization contribution** In making grants under subsection (a) of this section, the Secretary may require the organization receiving the grant to contribute, in cash or in kind, not more than 50 percent of the cost of the renovation or repair involved.
+**(b) Indian organization contribution** In making grants under subsection (a), the Secretary may require the organization receiving the grant to contribute, in cash or in kind, not more than 50 percent of the cost of the renovation or repair involved.
 Such contribution may be derived from any source other than the Tribal Museum Endowment Fund.

 **(c) Tribal Museum Endowment Fund**

-(1) **Establishment** — There is established in the Treasury a fund, to be known as the “Tribal Museum Endowment Fund” (hereinafter in this subsection referred to as the “Fund”) for the purpose of making grants under subsection (a) of this section.
+(1) **Establishment** — There is established in the Treasury a fund, to be known as the “Tribal Museum Endowment Fund” (hereinafter in this subsection referred to as the “Fund”) for the purpose of making grants under subsection (a).
 The Fund shall consist of (A) amounts deposited and credited under paragraph (2), (B) obligations obtained under paragraph (3), and (C) amounts appropriated pursuant to authorization under paragraph (5).

 (2) **Deposits and credits** — The Secretary of the Interior is authorized to accept contributions to the Fund from non-Federal sources and shall deposit such contributions in the Fund.
 The Secretary of the Treasury shall credit to the Fund the interest on, and the proceeds from sale and redemption of, obligations held in the Fund.